ValentinKoch/DeepNeo/README.md

 ### Demo

-We provide an online tool for researchers to quickly analyze and download results,
+We provide a tool for researchers to quickly analyze and download results,
 #### click on the image for a video demonstration:
 [![Demo Video](media/deepneo_figure8.png?raw=true)](https://www.youtube.com/watch?v=u5l_Mjlfai4)
-The user interface of our webtool, which provides a user-friendly platform for the analysis of intravascular OCT images.
-The interface is designed with several features to facilitate accurate and efficient analysis, including an upload mask (A), which allows users to upload OCT pullback images (DICOM or .zip), a visual representation of the current OCT frame with segmentation and neointima prediction, a schematic view  of quadrants (C1) (top row represents quadrant I, bottom row quadrant IV) and neointima and lumen (C2) that provides a visual representation of the tissue characteristics, including a slider (C3) that enables users to move through the pullback.
-In addition, the interface includes a pullback analysis (D) that provides a detailed analysis of the OCT images and a manual correction feature (E) to correct beginning and end of the stent if necessary.
-The webtool also allows users to download a detailed analysis of their results and provides an information tab (F) for additional guidance.
-Users are required to accept the research-only use on the welcome page (G) before accessing the tool.
+The user-friendly interface is designed with several features to facilitate accurate and efficient analysis, including an upload mask (a), which allows users to upload OCT pullback images (DICOM or .zip), a visual representation of the current OCT frame with segmentation and neointima prediction (b), a schematic view of quadrants (c) (top row represents quadrant I, bottom row quadrant IV) and neointima and lumen (d) that provides a visual representation of the tissue characteristics, including a slider that enables users to move through the pullback.
+In addition, the interface includes a pullback analysis (e) that provides a detailed analysis of the OCT images and a manual correction feature (f) to correct beginning and end of the stent if necessary.
+The webtool also allows users to download a detailed analysis of their results and provides an information tab (g) for additional guidance.
+Users are required to accept the research-only use on the welcome page (h) before accessing the tool.

 ### Usage
-To run the DeepNeo online tool, follow these steps:
+To run the DeepNeo tool, follow these steps:

 #### **Step 1: Clone the Repository**
 First, clone this repository to your local machine.